 How Often Should You Take the Peloton Bike Bootcamp Classes?

 Personally, these bootcamp classes make me nervous.
-I know they’ll be great but I think they’ll be hard.
-I’ll be sore and have to ease myself into them.
+I know they’re great but hard.
+If you’re new to strength training, expect soreness and ease yourself into them.

-I’m definitely starting with the beginner classes and will do the 30-minute sessions for a while.
+Start with the beginner classes and then do the 30-minute sessions for a while.
 Cody recommended doing these classes 2-3 times per week and Jess recommended 2-5 times per week.
-I’m going to start with once per week.

 Spinning 5-7 times per week as I do is probably not the best use of my time.
-I’m excited to add these classes into my schedule.
+I’m excited to add these classes to my schedule.

 Bootcamp Terms to Know